rumpkernel/rumprun-packages/nodejs/README.md

   information.

 - If you use `nad` to inject more than one Addon into `build/node.gyp`, you might run into problems.
-You'll end up conflicting definitions for `module_root_dir`, so if both the Addons rely on its value then one will fail to compile.
+You'll end up with conflicting definitions for `module_root_dir`, so if both the Addons rely on its value then one will fail to compile.